brian-wood/hackerrank/README.md

 # hackerrank
 HackerRank Programming Projects

-This contains the programming projects I've written as part of my HackerRank ramp for interviews.
+This contains the programming projects I've written as part of my quest to become a better algorithmic C programmer.